simshadows/sims-dotfiles/system-setup-scripts-and-guides/arch-linux/README.md

 # Arch Linux Installation

 This guide currently is designed mostly for personal reference, and not a newbie guide.
+But if you like what you see, use it by all means! :)

+To save on the tedium, I have written some sections into scripts.

 *(I'll link to a proper newbie guide when I find one that I can vet!)*

-For Arch ARM, see *Installing Arch ARM*.

 ## Stage 1: From the installation media...